-Let our attentive waiting staff take care of your evening, serving a delectable range of traditional fare or more contemporary cuisine with an international flavour.
-Pick up the wine menu, and our expert sommelier can help you select exclusive vintages from our cellars or the finest of New World wines.
+Let our attentive waiting staff take care of your dining experience, serving a delectable range of traditional fare along with more contemporary cuisine.
+Pick up the wine menu, and our expert sommelier can help you select exclusive vintages from our wine cellars to suit all occasions.

 History is as infused in the kitchens as it is in the entire castle: Thornbury has a dazzling food heritage, particularly since the ‘70s, where it became the place for international stars such as Sophia Loren and Laurence Olivier to wine and dine in salubrious style.
-Senior Waiter Pepe Gomez Rivas, with 40 years service, tells great tales of the extravagant parties and visiting celebrities, in an era when patron chef Kenneth Bell became the first chef outside of France to earn a Michelin star.
+Over the last 40 years, there have been great tales of the extravagant parties and visiting celebrities, in an era when patron chef Kenneth Bell became the first chef outside of France to earn a Michelin star.

 With four dining rooms, including an atmospheric Tudor Hall and Baron’s Sitting Room, the castle is perfect for private dining and celebrations.
-Dining in the dungeon is available from May-September and is suitable for parties of between six and eight people, with a minimum spend on drinks/wines of £300.
-We also cater for parties of two to four in the Summerhouse within our romantic Privy Gardens; available between May and September.
-To book, call 01454 281182.
+Dining in the dungeon is available from May-September and is suitable for parties of between six and eight people.
+A minimum spend on drinks/wines will apply.

-You're also welcome to join us each day from 12.30pm - 4.30pm for an indulgent afternoon tea, featuring freshly made scones, pastries and finger sandwiches.
+You're also welcome to join us each weekday from 12.30pm - 4.30pm, and from 2pm - 4.30pm on Sundays for an indulgent afternoon tea, featuring freshly made scones, pastries and finger sandwiches.

-Why not have your Christmas office party or family lunch with us?
-For parties of 22 and over we have the Baron’s Sitting Room or the Tudor Hall.
+Why not have your office party, family lunch or dinner with us?
+For parties of 10+ we have the Baron’s Sitting Room or the Tudor Hall.

-Call our Events team to reserve your lunch.
+Call our Events team to make your reservation.